dr-jam/CommandPatternExercise/README.md

 ### Due Date and Submission Instructions

 Due date: Monday, April 15th at 11:59 PM.
 Your work will be submitted individually via GitHub Classroom (starting links to be distrubuted in Canvas).
-The Unity project in your master branch will be graded.
+The Unity project in your the master origin branch or your repository as assigned on GitHub Classroom will graded.
 Other branches will be ignored.

 ## Stage 1: Both legs.
 Create a left movement ICaptainCommand and use it in the `CaptainController.cs` script.